Demon Slayer: Kimetsu no Yaiba: Sales

 In February 2020, the 19th volume sold an estimated 1.378 million copies in its first week, making Demon Slayer: Kimetsu no Yaiba the third manga series to have a single print volume sell more than 1 million copies in its first week, after One Piece (45 times) and Attack on Titan (2 times).
 In May 2020, the regular and limited editions of the 20th volume sold a total of 1,990,249 physical print copies.
 In July 2020, the regular and limited editions of volume 21 sold a total of 2,041,177 physical print copies.
 In October 2020, volume 22 ranked first in Oricon's manga sales chart for four consecutive weeks, with 326,000 physical print copies sold.
 In December 2020, the 23rd and final volume sold 2.855 million copies in its first week, the most that any manga volume has sold in one week in Oricon's history.
 In January 2021, it was reported that volumes 8, 1, and 7 of the series sold cumulative totals of 5.03 million, 5.029 million, and 5.009 million copies, respectively, being the first manga volumes to sell over 5 million copies in Oricon's history.
 The 23rd and final volume is the first manga volume to sell over 4 million copies in Oricon's half-year sales ranking charts since Oricon began posting rankings in 2008.
 By May 2021, nineteen volumes in the series had each sold over 5 million copies.
 The Stories of Water and Flame volume is Shueisha's first spin-off volume with an initial print run of 1 million copies.

-In November 2019, Shueisha stated that Demon Slayer: Kimetsu no Yaiba was their second best-selling manga 2019, with 10.8 million volumes sold, second only to Eiichiro Oda's One Piece, with 12.7 million volumes sold in the same period.
-Nevertheless, the series ranked first in 2019 Oricon's annual manga ranking chart, with over 12 million copies sold, while One Piece ranked at second, with over 10.1 million copies sold, making Demon Slayer: Kimetsu no Yaiba the best-selling manga of 2019.
-Oda wrote a message regarding Gotouge's manga achievement.
+In November 2019, Shueisha stated that Demon Slayer: Kimetsu no Yaiba was their second best-selling manga in 2019, with 10.8 million volumes sold, second only to One Piece, with 12.7 million volumes sold in the same period.
+Nevertheless, the series ranked first in 2019 Oricon's annual manga ranking chart, with over 12 million copies sold, while One Piece ranked second, with over 10.1 million copies sold, making Demon Slayer: Kimetsu no Yaiba the best-selling manga of 2019.
+Oda wrote a message congratulating Gotouge' achievement.